MaxHalford/eaopt/README.md

 **How can I contribute?**

 Feel free to implement your own operators or to make suggestions!
-Check out the [HACKME file](HACKME.md) for some guidelines.
+Check out the [CONTRIBUTING file](CONTRIBUTING.md) for some guidelines.

 ## Dependencies